-2. Mental Health Progress Note
+2. Mental health progress note

 This patient has weekly therapy appointments with a social worker to talk about her feelings of depression and anxiety, which have become worse after a recent diagnosis of Parkinson's Disease.
 In the note, the therapist describes the patient's physical and mental health symptoms and outlines some of the coping strategies that were talked about in the therapy session.
 This patient was relieved to read that her therapist understands her condition.
 Parkinson's affects her memory, so being able to look back at the notes helps her remember what she's supposed to do between visits.
-Additionally, the patient was able to print the note and bring it to the doctor who prescribes her medications so that both members of her health care team are informed about her care.
+Additionally, the patient could print the note and bring it to the doctor who prescribes her medications so that both members of her health care team are informed about her care.
 Read the sample Mental Health progress note in the Appendix section of this document.

-3. Chronic Disease Management Note
+3. Chronic disease management note